mzahiruliman/EliteGhost-CTF-2023/README.md

 john --wordlist=/home/kali/Documents/password.txt zip.hash
 ```
 The password will appear: `oyen@2102`
 Unzip `oyen.zip` with the password.
-There is a file called oyen.dat.
-When you run `file oyen.dat`, it is actually oyen,jpg.
+There is a file called `oyen.dat`.
+When you run `file oyen.dat`, it is actually `oyen.jpg`.
 Run the code below:
 ```
 mv oyen.dat oyen.jpg
 tail oyen.jpg